 Content analysis and text-mining tool for Stata

 Stata is a complete, integrated statistical software package created by StataCorp LP (www.stata.com).
 It provides a wide range of statistical analysis, data management, and graphics.
-Released in June 2013, version 13 added many new features, including a long string data type allowing one to store along with numerical and categorical data, documents up to 2 billion characters.
+The latest versions of Stata added many new features, including a long string data type allowing one to store along with numerical and categorical data, documents up to 2 billion characters.
 One could thus create a statistical database with journal abstracts, news transcripts, patents, incident reports, customer feedbacks, interviews and so on.

 WordStat for Stata was created to allow Stata 13 and Stata 15 users running under Windows, to apply text analytics techniques on any string variables stored in a Stata data file.
 WordStat combines natural language processing, content analysis and statistical techniques to quickly extract topics, patterns and relationships in large amount of text.
 It can process millions of words in seconds and compare extracted themes across any other numerical, categorical or date variables in the Stata file.

 WordStat can be used by anyone who needs to quickly extract and analyze information stored in Stata text variables.
 It may be used for: